zhangkunyi/zhangkunyi.github.io/README.md

 I received my Bachelor's Degree of Engineering from [School of Mechanical and Power Engineering](https://mech.ecust.edu.cn/) and Bachelor's Degree of Science from [School of Mathematics](https://math.ecust.edu.cn/) at [East China University of Science and Technology (ECUST)](https://www.ecust.edu.cn/main.htm) in 2016.
 I then started my master's program and a successive doctoral program at [College of Control Science and Engineering (CSE)](http://www.cse.zju.edu.cn/) at [ZheJiang University (ZJU)](https://www.zju.edu.cn/english/) in 2017.

-I used to work as an intern in the Mapping Group of the Automated Driving Division of Dharma Academy, and now I am also working as an intern in the
-I also worked as an intern in the mapping group of  [Autonomous Driving Lab](https://damo.alibaba.com/labs/intelligent-transportation/?lang=en) at
+Now, I am working as an intern in the mapping group of [Autonomous Driving Lab](https://damo.alibaba.com/labs/intelligent-transportation/?lang=en) at
-[Alibaba DAMO Academy](https://damo.alibaba.com/) (2022.01-2022.07), and now I am also working as an intern at [Zhejiang Yangtze River Delta Feiyang Intelligent Technology Center](http://iie.zju.edu.cn/) in the Collaborative Technology Department (2020.07-now).
+[Alibaba DAMO Academy](https://damo.alibaba.com/) (2022.01-2022.08), and also working as an intern at [Zhejiang Yangtze River Delta Feiyang Intelligent Technology Center](http://iie.zju.edu.cn/) in the Collaborative Technology Department (2020.08-now).

 ## Publications
 * __Kunyi Zhang__, Chenxing Jiang, Jinghang Li, Sheng Yang, Teng Ma, Chao Xu, Fei Gao, __DIDO: Deep Inertial Quadrotor Dynamical Odometry__.
 Published by _IEEE Robotics and Automation Letters (RA-L), 2022_.